James Holmes (mass murderer): Personal life

 Holmes was born on December 13, 1987, in San Diego, California.
 His father Robert Holmes is a mathematician and scientist with degrees from Stanford University, UCLA and UC Berkeley, and his mother Arlene Holmes is a registered nurse.
-He has a sister.
+He has a younger sister.
+Some of his ancestors came to the U.S. via the Mayflower, and thus he has some English ancestry.

 Holmes was raised in Oak Hills, a community in Monterey County near Castroville, California, where he attended elementary school.
 At twelve years old, Holmes moved back to San Diego.
-There, he lived in the Rancho Peñasquitos neighborhood, where he reportedly began to decline socially.
+There, he lived in the affluent Rancho Peñasquitos neighborhood, where he reportedly began to decline socially.
 He went to Westview High School and graduated in 2006.
-Holmes played football and ran cross-country in high school.
+Holmes played soccer and ran cross-country in high school.
 He attended Peñasquitos Lutheran Church with his family, according to the Lutheran church's pastor.
 According to Holmes' lawyer, Daniel King, Holmes began to suffer from mental health issues in middle school and attempted suicide at age 11.

 According to Holmes, during his childhood, he was frightened of what he called "Nail Ghosts" that would hammer on the walls at night.
 Holmes saw social worker Margaret Roth once before she sent him to psychiatrist Lynne Fenton.
 Holmes was depressed and "obsessed with killing for over a decade".

-Despite these issues, Holmes graduated from high school in 2006 and completed a bachelor's degree at University of California, Riverside in 2010.
+Despite these issues, Holmes graduated from high school in 2006 and completed a bachelor's degree at University of California, Riverside, in 2010.
 He decided to pursue a graduate degree in neuroscience at the University of Colorado and moved to Aurora.

 In Aurora, Holmes lived on Paris Street in a one-bedroom apartment in a building with other students involved in health studies at the University of Colorado.
 In a rental application for an apartment, he described himself as "quiet and easygoing", and in an online dating profile, Holmes identified himself as an agnostic.
 He left some digital footprints, like a university email address, an old Myspace photo, a dating profile on Match.com, and a profile on Adult FriendFinder, as well as a résumé at the employment website Monster.com.
 Holmes allegedly hired sex workers and left reviews of their services on an online message board.

 In October 2011, Holmes began dating a fellow student in his biology class.
-Their relationship lasted until an encounter on Saint Patrick's Day, ending when she felt distant from him following an encounter between Holmes and another man who talked to her during a date.
-She said that Holmes often made flat jokes that made other people feel uncomfortable and had expressed his desire to kill people.
-She tried to recommend getting professional help despite not taking his claims seriously.
+Their relationship lasted until a Saint Patrick's Day encounter between Holmes and another man who talked to her during a date.
+She said that the episode made her feel distant from him, that Holmes often made deadpan jokes that made other people feel uncomfortable, and that he had expressed his desire to kill people.
+She tried to recommend his getting professional help despite not taking his claims seriously.
 They resumed their relationship in early January 2012, but it ended again in February.
 Holmes told a state-appointed psychiatric physician that "their breakup contributed to his violent depression."